b-vovk/freedompay/README.md

 # freedompay
-freedompay iframe issue
+Freedompay iframe issue

-After cloniong the repo make sure to run npm i to intall the depanbancies
+After cloning the repo make sure to run npm i to install the dependencies

 Run npx cypress open to open cypress